dobesv/parcel-plugin-assets-list/README.md

 will reference `.css` afterwards, `.json` files will end up references a `.js` file, and so on.

+## Asset Bundling

+Note that if you import a `.urls` file in JavaScript, parcel may "package" the generated JavaScript module AND the generated urls and json files into one file.
+Instead of a set of files per input `urls` file you get a single urls and json file output with a hash in the name with everything merged into one file.

+Thus if you want to use the generated `json` or `urls` files you should reference them as entry points (on the parcel command line) or from a `urls` file that is an entry point.

 ## URL Prefix

 If you pass `--public-url` that URL will be prefixed to the resolved